Xilinx/VVAS/main/source/docs/Embedded/smart_model_select.rst

 Base Platform
 ==============

 ``Smart Model Select`` application requires video decoding, resizing the decoded frames, Machine Learning and finally display the output.
-Hence, we need a platform that fulfills these requirement.
+Hence, we need a platform that fulfills these requirements.
 This VVAS release has ``zcu104_vcuDec_DP`` base platform that meets the requirements of decode and display.
 This platform has hardware accelerated video decoding IP, Video Codec Unit ``VCU``.
 For display, this platform supports ``Display Port``.
-The design also include two DPU 4096 cores for Machine Learning.
+The design also includes two DPU 4096 cores for Machine Learning.

 In addition to the above-mentioned hardware components, ``zcu104_vcuDec_DP`` supports following software components